Valley of Stone Greenway

 We had a great day celebrating the opening of the Britannia section of the greenway on 7 July 2018.
-The transformation of this section is astonishing – see the photographs above.
-You can see lots more before and after images here, you can also see the difference in the film below.
+The transformation of this section is astonishing – you can see lots of before and after images here, you can also see the difference in the film below.

 There’s lots more information about Lancashire County Council’s work on the East Lancashire Strategic Cycleway Network on their website.